rkmagic/dormia_app/README.md

   - Manual UI actions (`Fall Asleep` / `Wake Up`)
   - Sleep classify + segment events from Google Play Services.
 - Detects location (GPS first, IP fallback) and stores continent/country/city + coordinates.

+## Who it's for

+- Students who lose sleep to studying, deadlines, and late-night scrolling
+- Professionals who struggle to stop working and actually go to sleep

+## Product principles

+1. **Sleep as a sport.** Streaks, leagues, and competition create real stakes for bedtime.
+2. **Social pressure, not shame.** See who is still awake.
+Celebrate wins.
+Treat lost streaks with playful obituaries so accountability stays fun.
+3. **A simple nightly loop.** Set a sleep target and continent, then compete.
+Minimal setup.

 ## Tech Stack